-The Board Credit, Risk and Investment Committee manage the risk of the Bank with the assistance of the various management risk committees.
-The Board Credit, Risk and Investment Committee fundamentally:
+The Board's Risk and Credit and Investment Committees manage the risk of the Bank with the assistance of the various management risk committees.
+The committees fundamentally:

 - Sets out the nature, role, responsibility and authority of the risk management function within the Bank and outlines the scope of the risk management function. - Reviews and assesses the integrity of the risk control systems and ensures that the risk policies and strategies are effectively managed. - Provides an independent and objective oversight and reviews the information presented by Management and the Audit Committee to the Board on financial, business and strategic risk issues. - Adopts the principles of governance and codes of best practice. - Reviews the decisions of the Management Credit Approval Committee and Asset-Liability Management Committee (ALCO) on a quarterly basis. - Assists the board to determine the maximum mandate levels for the various credit sanctioning bodies.